Colored Tablets

 The teachers even had difficulty grading the magenta and red colors.
 Some of these colors are so similar that it can be frustrating to figure out the correct color group.
 Also, the painted tablets are so shiny that the glare from the light makes the colors less distinct.

 I found by purchasing colored spools of thread, I can do the same exercises with better color selections.
 Many students found the spools of thread much easier to match.
-Also, it makes sense to hold to spools carefully so that your don't touch the thread.
+Also, it makes sense to hold the spools carefully so that you don't touch the thread.

 Evenly wind the thread onto the boards or cubes to make your own color boxes.

-Provide 2 of each primary color spools for matching.
-The secondary colors are used for both matching & shading, so you make sure to have enough colors to classify from light to dark.
+Provide two of each primary color spool for matching.
+The secondary colors are used for both matching and shading, so make sure to have enough colors to classify from light to dark.

-• The history of names of colors are a good key lesson for the Story of Writing.
+- The history of names of colors makes a good key lesson for the Story of Writing.

-• Crayola has a great chronology of names of crayon colors.
+- Crayola has a great chronology of crayon color names on their website.
 Changes in society and history have an impact on the era names of crayons.

 There is such a joy about colors.
 Color plays such a large part in our lives.
 Just watching a sunset can be awe inspiring.